Tulane University: 20th century

 University College was established in 1942 as Tulane's division of continuing education.
 By 1950, the School of Architecture had grown out of Engineering into an independent school.
 In 1958, the university was elected to the Association of American Universities, an organization consisting of 62 of the leading research universities in North America.
 The School of Public Health and Tropical Medicine again became independent from the School of Medicine in 1967.
 It was established in 1912.
 Tulane's School of Tropical Medicine also remains the only one of its kind in the country.
 On April 23, 1975, US President Gerald Ford spoke at Tulane University's Fogelman Arena at the invitation of F. Edward Hebert, the US representative of Louisiana's 1st Congressional District.
 During the historic speech, Ford announced that the Vietnam War was "finished as far as America is concerned" one week before the fall of Saigon.
 Ford drew parallels to the Battle of New Orleans and said that such positive activity could do for America's morale what the battle did in 1815.

 During World War II, Tulane was one of 131 colleges and universities nationally that took part in the V-12 Navy College Training Program which offered students a path to a Navy commission.

-In 1963, Tulane enrolled its first African-American students.
-In 1990, Rhonda Goode-Douglas, alongside other black, female students, founded the first African-American sorority in Tulane's history, AKA Omicron Psi.
+In 1963, Tulane enrolled its first African American students.
+In 1990, Rhonda Goode-Douglas, alongside other black, female students, founded the first African American sorority in Tulane's history, AKA Omicron Psi.

 A detailed account of the history of Tulane University from its founding through 1965 was published by Dyer.

 21st century

-In July 2004, Tulane received two $30-million donations to its endowment, the largest individual or combined gifts in the university's history.
+In July 2004, Tulane received two $30 million donations to its endowment, the largest individual or combined gifts in the university's history.
 The donations came from James H. Clark, a member of the university's board of trustees and founder of Netscape, and David Filo, a graduate of its School of Engineering and co-founder of Yahoo!.
 A fund-raising campaign called "Promise & Distinction" raised $730.6 million by October 3, 2008, increasing the university's total endowment to more than $1.1 billion; by March 2009, Yvette Jones, Tulane's Chief Operating Officer, told Tulane's Staff Advisory Council that the endowment "has lost close to 37%", affected by the Great Recession.
 In 2021, Tulane had to evacuate all students and close down for a month due to damage from Hurricane Ida.
 No classes took place for two weeks, then there were virtual classes for the remaining two weeks.

+In June 2024, non-tenure track faculty at Tulane voted to form Tulane Workers United, the first higher education faculty union in the state of Louisiana.
+The union is formally affiliated with Workers United and SEIU.
+In 2025, an environmental researcher resigned in protest of what she called a "gag order" imposed on her by Tulane after complaints in the state legislature that her research was "anti-chemical."